 Tentative Course Outline:

-Week Three (September 10, 12) What You Will Need
+Week Three - What You Will Need (Ryan Gilreath visits on Friday)

-Week Nine (October 22, 24) The Casting Room; Audition Package 2 (Charlie Cromer and Zach Schute possibly visit on Monday)
+Week Nine - The Casting Room; Audition Package 2 (Charlie Cromer and Zach Schute possibly visit on Monday)

 Week Thirteen - Research Project #2 due; Presentations

-Professional Skills (Attendance and Attitude) - There are 27 classes in this quarter; missing 6 will earn
+Professional Skills (Attendance and Attitude) - There are 41 classes this semester; missing 6 will earn

 course.
 Two lates constitute one absence.
 You are expected to be prompt, prepared, and professional in